 The same system works for all Office 365 data covered by Litigation Hold.
 This system leaves you with a ton of work in case of deletions or ransomware.
 And they happen all the time.
 So be patient, especially if your organization generates high volumes of data and needs to restore it quickly in case of an emergency.

-If the ability to quickly and easily restore data is crucial for your work (which is for most IT admins), you should opt for a professional cloud backup service like SpinOne.
+If you need to quickly and easily recover data, choose a professional Office 365 Disaster Recovery cloud backup service called SpinOne.
 It will save you many hours of tiring work and provide you with much better results.

 4. Keeping All Eggs in One Basket